orionfollett/generic-go-api-starter-template/README.md

 Required CLI Tools for development:

+Install these on your computer, theyre good to have: docker go

+These are included in tools.go, just run 'go mod tidy' and then use the make commands to run them:
-sqlc
+- sqlc
-gqlgen
+- gqlgen
-golang-migrate: install: 'go install -tags 'postgres' github.com/golang-migrate/migrate/v4/cmd/migrate@latest' docker go
+- golang-migrate

+Alternatively, you could install them locally, but thats a pain to manage!

-## Tools
+## Tools Explanation

 SQLC: https://docs.sqlc.dev/en/latest/index.html
 This tool is controlled by the sqlc.yaml file